Skip to content

 Image Credit: Jericho Cervantes

-The somber memory of 9/11 will always weigh heavy on the heart of New Yorkers.
-Where the twin towers once stood is now the scene for a memorial and museum in dedication to the events of September 11th, 2001.
-Upon walking to the 9/11 memorial you will see business men and women, going about their day.
-However, the closer you reach the memorial, an eerie silence washes over what is usually a very bustling and loud city.
-Where the Twin Towers once stood is now hollowed out fountains.
+The sad memory of 9/11 will always weigh heavy on the heart of New Yorkers.
+Where the Twin Towers once stood is now the scene for a memorial and museum in dedication to the events of 11 September 2001.
+Upon walking to the 9/11 memorial, you will see businessmen and women going about their day.
+However, the closer you reach the monument, the more eerie silence washes over what is usually a very bustling and loud city.
+Where the Twin Towers once stood is now hollowed-out fountains.
 Along the black granite are the names of those who lost their lives.
-To learn more about 9/11 and NY’s rebuilding process, head inside.
-The 9/11 museum, while also a very somber museum, takes visitors through a timeline of the day.
-It is accompanied by pieces of debris, survivor’s testimonies and more recently the construction of the Freedom Tower.
-This activity is maybe not the most fun, but it is important to understand the history of New York City.
+To learn more about 9/11 and N.Y.’s rebuilding process, head inside.
+The 9/11 museum, while also a sombre museum, takes visitors through a timeline of the day.
+It is accompanied by pieces of debris, survivor’s testimonies and, more recently, the construction of the Freedom Tower.
+This activity is maybe not the most fun, but it is essential to understand the history of New York City.

 Empire State Building